akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He nodded.
 “I shall wait here.
 Take as long as you need.”

-She walked toward the hall.
+She walked towards the hall.
 At the door, she turned.
 He was still there, at the tree line, waiting.

 She went inside, carrying the basket.